Manitoba Association of Mathematics Teachers

 Heather Jones, Dayna Quinn-LaFleche and Lisa Page

-Math Consultants, St. James School Division, Winnipeg, Manitoba
+Numeracy Coaches, St. James-Assiniboia School Division, Winnipeg, Manitoba

 Heather, Dayna, and Lisa are a team of Numeracy Coaches in the St. James-Assiniboia School Division.
 They have over 70 years combined classroom teaching experience!
 They work collaboratively alongside teachers in Kindergarten through Grade 8 classrooms.
 Their goal is to empower students and teachers to become confident mathematicians.
 They believe in creating learning environments for children that engage and support mathematical curiosity and creativity while developing strong reasoning and critical thinking skills.

 Repeat Session (9:00 – 10:15 AM and 10:45 AM – 12:00 PM)

 Steps to Success: Blending Discourse, Conceptual Understanding and Reasoning in Elementary Math

 Making mathematics more engaging and meaningful for students is essential in math education.
 This session, designed for Grades K-5, presents suggestions for facilitating mathematical discourse to develop student numerical reasoning and proficiency, and empower students to be inventors of mathematical ideas.
 Come learn techniques to facilitate whole class mathematics discussions that develop robust reasoning and the capacity to argue mathematically.
 We will also explore strategies to engage in sense making of language-rich math problems or tasks that deepen students’ understanding rather than rapidly trying to solve them.